mwllgr/java-wtkcontrol/README.md

 | 16       | Address list malformed (e.g. invalid data type)                       |

 ## Documentation
-The documentation is available in PDF only (school requirement).
+A documentation for the GUI and the protocol is available in PDF only (school requirement).
 You can check it out here: [WtkControl_mwllgr.pdf](WtkControl_mwllgr.pdf)

 As the main business area for this specific model is Germany and Austria, the program UI is written in German.

+## Protocol description
+An extended description of the protocol is available at [fhem-waterkotte-resuemat-cd4](https://github.com/mwllgr/fhem-waterkotte-resuemat-cd4#protocol-analysis).

 ## Screenshots